 Pain in the upper right abdomen may be an early sign of a gallbladder problem.
-If pain worsens and other symptoms occur, such as skin yellowing, a person may need gallbladder removal surgery.
+A person may need gallbladder removal surgery if this pain worsens and other symptoms occur, such as skin yellowing and fever.

 The gallbladder is a small structure located underneath the liver in the upper right of the abdomen.
 The body uses it as a pouch for storing bile.
 The liver produces bile to help the body break down dietary fats.

 A person can develop painful gallstones in their gallbladder from an imbalance in the substances the liver uses to make bile.

 The gallbladder is not essential for survival, so a doctor may recommend removal if a person experiences symptoms such as pain or infection.

 This article outlines the signs that may indicate gallbladder removal is necessary.

 Common signs that a person has a problem with their gallbladder include: